Gorgon gas project: History

-More than 200 exploration wells had been drilled in the Barrow sub-basin by the end of 2001, including West Tryal Rocks in 1972, and Spar in 1976 - both discovered by West Australian Petroleum (WAPET) which had been a pioneering company in the development of the Western Australian petroleum industry.
+More than 200 exploration wells had been drilled in the Barrow sub-basin by the end of 2001, including West Tryal Rocks in 1972, and Spar in 1976, both discovered by West Australian Petroleum (WAPET) which had been a pioneering company in the development of the Western Australian petroleum industry.
 WAPET was the operator on behalf of various joint ventures comprising Chevron, Texaco, Shell and Ampolex (the exploration division of Ampol).
-Chevron and Texaco merged in 2001, Mobil took over Ampolex, and later merged with Exxon to form ExxonMobil.
+Chevron and Texaco merged in 2001; Mobil took over Ampolex and later merged with Exxon to form ExxonMobil.
+The takeover of Ampolex was completed on May 2, 2000.
 In 2000, Chevron became the operator of all WAPET's petroleum assets.

 WAPET discovered Gorgon in 1981 with the drilling of the Gorgon 1 well.
 Later discoveries included Chrysaor (1994) and Dionysus (1996).
 The Jansz-Io gas accumulation, discovered in January 2000, contains an estimated 566 billion cubic meters of recoverable reserves.

 The project received preliminary environmental approvals from the West Australian government in September 2007 and from the Federal Minister for the Environment in the following month after receiving approval in principle from the Western Australian Government to make restricted use of Barrow Island in September 2003.
 The project developers then submitted revised plans to cover an expansion in the size of the project.
 Final environmental approval was received from the state government on 11 August 2009.
 On 26 August 2009, the Federal Environment Minister announced that the expanded project on Barrow Island had been given conditional environmental approval.

 During the 2007 Australian federal election campaign, the Australian Labor Party announced that a future Labor government would set aside 25% of future Petroleum Resource Rent Tax from the Gorgon project to establish a Western Australian Infrastructure Fund.
 Although no timescale was officially given, two election cycles later in 2013 the promise had yet to be honoured.
 PRRT contributions are often delayed depending on tax deductions that companies are eligible for, and the then-labour Julia Gillard government proposed that it would be revisited once revenue began flowing from the project.
-However, senior lecturer of Monash University and expert on taxation law and natural resource policy Diane Kraal estimated in 2017 that under the current fiscal system, the Gorgon Gas project had yet to contribute to the PRRT system, and would not until around 2030.
+However, senior lecturer at Monash University and expert on taxation law and natural resource policy, Diane Kraal, estimated in 2017 that under the current fiscal system, the Gorgon Gas project had yet to contribute to the PRRT system and would not until around 2030.